intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 'maxnode' ids.
 Optional mode flags may be passed by combining the 'mode' argument with the flag (for example: MPOL_INTERLEAVE |
 MPOL_F_STATIC_NODES).

+set_mempolicy2() is an extended version of set_mempolicy() capable of setting a mempolicy which requires more information than can be passed via get_mempolicy().
+For example, weighted interleave with task-local weights requires a weight array to be passed via the 'mpol_args->il_weights' argument in the 'struct mpol_args' arg.

 See the set_mempolicy(2) man page for more details